docker-hy/docker-hy.github.io/data/part-2/section-4.md

 node-dev-env    | App listening in port 3000
 ```

 Great!
 The initial start up is a bit slow.
 It is a lot faster now that the image is already built.
-We can rebuild the whole environment whenever we want with `docker-compose up --build`.
+We can rebuild the whole environment whenever we want with `docker compose up --build`.

 Let's see if the application works.
 Use browser to access [http://localhost:3000](http://localhost:3000), it should do a simple plus calculation with the query params.